lavi324/nginx-ingress-controller-setup/README.md

 install the NGINX Helm chart in the new NGINX NS.

-Run a Helm upgrade command on the Jenkins and Argo Helm charts to configure the Jenkin and ArgoCD UI's to be served under the /jenkins and /argo path's.
+Run a Helm upgrade command on the Jenkins and Argo Helm charts to configure the Jenkin and ArgoCD UI's to be served under the /jenkins and /argo routes.

 Create an Ingress resource in the production namespace that exposes: